Manhattan, Kansas: Early events

-Early Manhattan settlers sometimes conflicted with Native Americans, and the town was threatened by pro-slavery Southerners.
+Early Manhattan settlers sometimes conflicted with Native tribes, and the town was threatened by pro-enslavement Southerners.
 Manhattan was staunchly Free-State, and it elected the only two Free-State legislators to the first Territorial Legislature, commonly called the "Bogus Legislature".
 However, nearby Fort Riley protected the settlement from the major violence visited upon other Free-State towns during the "Bleeding Kansas" era.
 This allowed the town to develop relatively quickly.
 On January 30, 1858, Territorial Governor James W. Denver signed an act naming Manhattan as county seat for Riley County.
 Ten days later, on February 9, 1858, Governor Denver chartered a Methodist college in Manhattan, named Blue Mont Central College.

 The young city received another boost when gold was discovered in the Rocky Mountains in 1859 and Fifty-Niners began to stream through Manhattan on their way to prospect in the mountains.
 Manhattan was one of the last significant settlements on the route west, and the village's merchants did a brisk business selling supplies to miners.
 Manhattan's first newspaper, The Kansas Express, began publishing on May 21, 1859.

 In 1861, when the State of Kansas entered the Union, Isaac Goodnow, who had been a teacher in Rhode Island, began lobbying the legislature to convert Manhattan's Blue Mont Central College into the state university.
 The culmination of these efforts came on February 16, 1863, when the Kansas legislature established Kansas State Agricultural College (now Kansas State University) in Manhattan.
 When the college began its first session on September 2, 1863, it was the first public college in Kansas, the nation's first land-grant institution created under the Morrill Act, and only the second public institution of higher learning to admit women and men equally in the United States.

 By the time the Kansas Pacific Railroad laid its tracks west through Manhattan in 1866, the 11-year-old settlement was permanently ensconced in the tallgrass prairie.
 Manhattan's population has grown every decade since its founding.